 Hopefully you will have obtained a EHIC before you left your country of residence.
 If you haven't we can help you apply for one as this will help us ensure that you receive the appropriate level of free care.

-To find out how to apply for a card from your country of residence please go to www.ehic.europa.eu
+To find out how to apply for a card from your country of residence please visit - www.ehic.europa.eu

 If you are from outside the EEA and are on holiday, or working, in the UK then we will ask you to provide us proof of your nationality, usually this will be your passport including the visa, and Biometric Residents Permit (if appropriate) as well as details of your travel insurance policy.